Graph Fairing Convolutional Networks for Anomaly Detection: Introduction

 \section{Introduction}

 Anomaly detection is of paramount importance when deploying artificial intelligence systems, which often encounter unexpected or abnormal items/events that deviate significantly from the majority of data.
-Anomaly detection techniques are widely used in a variety of real-world applications, including, but not limited to, intrusion detection, fraud detection, healthcare, Internet of Things, Industry 4.0, and social networks~\cite{Chandola:09,Guansong:20}.
+Anomaly detection techniques are widely used in a variety of real-world applications, including, but not limited to, intrusion detection, fraud detection, healthcare, Internet of Things, Industry 4.0 and beyond, surveillance, and social networks~\cite{Chandola:09,Guansong:20,Doshi:21}.
 Most of these techniques often involve a training set where no anomalous instances are encountered, and the challenge is to identify suspicious items or events, even in the absence of abnormal instances.
 In practical settings, the output of an anomaly detection model is usually an alert that triggers every time there is a anomaly or a pattern in the data that is atypical.

 Detecting anomalies is a challenging task, primarily because the anomalous instances are not known a priori and also the vast majority of observations in the training set are normal instances.
 Therefore, the mainstream approach in anomaly detection has been to separate the normal instances from the anomalous ones by using unsupervised learning models.
 One-class support vector machines (OC-SVM) are a classic example~\cite{Scholkopf:01}, which is a one-class classification model trained on data that has only one class (i.e. normal class) by learning a discriminative hyperplane boundary around the normal instances.
 Another commonly-used anomaly detection approach is support vector data description (SVDD)~\cite{tax2004support}, which basically finds the smallest possible hypersphere that contains all instances, allowing some instances to be excluded as anomalies.
+Zhang \textit{et al.}~\cite{Zhang2023Graph} presented a graph model-based multiscale feature fitting method for unsupervised anomaly detection and localization.
+Arias \textit{et al.}~\cite{Arias2023AIDA} introduced an unsupervised parameter-free analytic isolation and distance-based anomaly detection algorithm, which integrates both distance and isolation metrics.
 However, these approaches rely on hand-crafted features, are unable to appropriately handle high-dimensional data, and often suffer from computational scalability issues.